KvGrinsven/mancala/README.md

 Front-end
 ---------

 The front-end for this case has been partially set-up.
-It's a React app that can be found in the `/MancalaFrontend` folder.
+It's a React app that can be found in the `MancalaFrontend` folder.
 In the `MancalaFrontend` folder run `npm install` to install all required dependencies.

 Running the front-end is as simple as running `npm start` from within the same folder.
 This starts a server on `localhost:3000`.